• Skip to primary navigation

 Persian Bamieh

-Traditional Persian breakfasts are usually enjoyed freestyle – meaning you can choose what you want to eat and combine several dishes to create the perfect combo.
-All the recipes served at breakfast are filling, setting you up with energy for your day.
+Traditional Persian breakfasts are usually enjoyed freestyle – meaning you can choose what you want to eat and combine several Persian recipes and dishes to create the perfect combo.
+All the dishes served at breakfast are filling, setting you up with energy for your day.

 13.